Accessibility Requirements Guidelines Tools and Guidance Training Videos

 It is important that individuals with disabilities can access the information posted on your transit website, including schedules, routes, fares, service updates, agency policies, passenger information, and how to file a complaint.

-Some of the reasons why you should work towards making your transit agency website accessible include:
+Reasons why you should work to make your website accessible include:

-- To improve the lives of persons with disabilities by enabling them to access the information and resources on your website, and thus better utilize your transit services,
+- To enable persons with disabilities to access the information and resources on your website, and thus better utilize your transit services,

-- To reach a wider audience, leading to more awareness of your system within your community and thus increased ridership,
+- To reach a wider audience, leading to more awareness of your system in your community and increased ridership,

 Web Accessibility Requirements